Human trafficking in China: Extraction of organs

 The buying and selling of organs is prevalent in the black market of China.
 The organ trade is the trade of organs for organ transplantation.
 There is a shortage of organs available for transplantation which fuels a thriving black market for organs.
-Traditionally, Chinese culture dictates that organs should be buried and cremated in order for the individual to be reincarnated as a whole which has led to a dearth of bodies being donated.
+Traditionally, Chinese culture dictates that organs should be buried and cremated for the individual to be reincarnated as a whole which has led to a dearth of bodies being donated.
 Therefore, China has resorted to harvesting organs from the bodies of prisoners for the use of organ transplants.
 According to an organ trafficking paper written by Budiani-Saberi and Delmonico, 11,000 transplants were performed in China using the organs of executed prisoners in 2006.

 Of the transplants performed, 8,000 were kidney transplants, 3,000 were liver transplants, and 200 were heart transplants.
 In 2006, the 8,000 kidney transplants alone in China would have accounted for at least 10% of the total number of annual organ transplants done in programs of organ trafficking.
 However, since China has recently adopted the Human Transplantation Act that bans commercial use of prisoner organs, China has reduced the number of transplants to foreign patients by 50% in 2007.

-According to a New Yorker Article written by Jiayang Fan, even though China performs more transplants annually than any country except the United States, less than one per cent of the population in need of life-saving transplants receives them (as compared to about twenty per cent in the United States).
+According to a New Yorker article written by Jiayang Fan, even though China performs more transplants annually than any country except the United States, less than 1% of the population in need of life-saving transplants receives them (as compared to about 20% in the United States).
 According to China's Ministry of Health, some 1.5 million people continue to wait for transplants.

+In 2021, UN human rights experts published that they were "extremely alarmed by reports of alleged 'organ harvesting' targeting minorities, including Falun Gong practitioners, Uyghurs, Tibetans, Muslims and Christians, in detention in China."
+According to the UN experts, it is a form of trafficking with a medical nature allegedly involving medical professionals.
+In August 2024, The Diplomat reported the first known survivor of forced organ harvest, Cheng Pei Ming, a Falun Gong practitioner.